Use of cookies

 Er … How long (she/hang) in the Louvre?

-have you been waiting is been looking after 've been standing haven't been waiting 's been working 's been looking after have been standing is been working 's been learning has she been hanging is been learning
+is been working have you been waiting haven't been waiting 's been looking after is been looking after have been standing 've been standing 's been working is been learning 's been learning has she been hanging

 3 attempts